landongn/red-ember-boilerplate/README.md

 ### plugin.json
 A plugin-specific definition of your plugin's internals.
-Most of these parameters follow [NPM package.json](http://package.json.jit.su) conventions:
+Most of these parameters follow [npm package.json](http://package.json.jit.su) conventions:

 - name
 - description